The Proteus Operation: Plot

 Originally, the First World War was a complete wake-up call for the human race, leading to greater internationalism and a "Never Again" spirit towards war that would eventually wear away the differences between the various power-blocs.
 By the 2020s, a global League of Nations oversees a planet totally at peace.
 The fledgling Nazi Party, in this 'original' timeline, simply faded out after the 1923 Beer Hall Putsch.

 Many in the modern aristocracy, corporate dynasties, and others feel they have lost out because of the social transformations enabled by decades of peace and co-operation.
-This group come up with a plan to build a functional "time machine" and change history for their benefit.
+This group comes up with a plan to build a functional "time machine" and change history for their benefit.
 Their scheme is to go back as far as they can (roughly a century, to the very early 1920s) and mentor the fledgling Nazi Party.
 They regard the Nazis as the perfect tool for destroying the Soviet Union and establishing an elitist tyranny with which they can live the lives of luxury and entitlement they believe have been stolen from them.
 This 'Uptime' initiative sends 21st century advisors, armament, and nuclear weapons to support Adolf Hitler.

 The Hitler that they seek to advise soon develops other plans.
 Learning about the original history from his time traveling advisors, Hitler uses these lessons to ensure that Western Europe falls swiftly, followed by dropping a few of the Uptime nuclear weapons to wipe out the Soviet Union.
 He then destroys his end of the "time conduit" and declares independence from his former sponsors.
 By the 1970s, Nazi Germany and the Empire of Japan have conquered everything other than North America, Australasia, and parts of South America.
 Africa has suffered an enormous genocide every bit as complete as the one inflicted upon the Jews, and the Axis powers stand poised in 1975 to start a final war that the United States is bound to lose, given the military power of Nazi Germany.